-The aim of this workbook is to introduce biologists to the practical elements of statistical analysis using R statistical software.
-This means it is primarily aimed at undergraduate and postgraduate students who either wish to teach themselves how to do statistics in R or who are taking their first courses in how to use R. However, it will be just as useful for more experienced biologists who currently use other statistical software packages, but wish to learn how to use R and to quickly come to grips with the practical aspects of using it to analyse biological data.
+The aim of this workbook is to introduce biologists to the practical elements of creating graphs and maps using R statistical software.
+This means it is primarily aimed at undergraduate and postgraduate students who either wish to teach themselves how to create high quality and informative data visualisations in R or who are taking their first courses in how to use R. However, it will be just as useful for more experienced biologists who currently use other data visualisation software packages, but wish to learn how to use R to make effective and informative graphs and maps.

-This workbook uses the same task-oriented learning (TOL) approach found in other books in the PSLS series, such as GIS For Biologists: A Practical Introduction For Undergraduates.
-The TOL Approach helps you learn how to carry out the types of tasks biologists need to be able to do on a regular basis in a practical and meaningful way without getting too tangled up in learning about the underlying theoretical basis for them.
-This workbook, therefore, does not aim to provide you with information about statistical theory (there are already plenty of very good books available on this subject, of which we would recommend the ones by Alain Zuur - see www.highstat.com/books.htm for more details).
-Instead, it focuses on providing practical experience and advice about how to carry out the types of basic data processing and statistical analysis biologists use on a daily basis.
+This workbook uses the same task-oriented learning (TOL) approach found in other books in the PSLS series, such as An Introduction to Basic Statistics for Biologists using R. The TOL Approach helps you learn how to carry out the types of tasks biologists need to be able to do on a regular basis in a practical and meaningful way without getting too tangled up in learning about the underlying theoretical basis for them.
+This workbook, therefore, does not aim to provide you with information about the principles behind data processing and visualisation.
+Instead, it focuses on building up practical experience and providing advice about how to create the types of graphs and maps that biologists need to be able to make on a regular basis.

-This practical experience and advice comes in the form of a series of exercises which you can work through to learn how to complete specific data analysis tasks.
-This might be something simple, such as importing data into R and checking it for errors, or something more complicated, like running a linear regression analysis.
-No matter what, for each task, you are provided with all the steps you need to complete it, starting with getting your data into R and finishing with how to present the results of your analysis to others.
+This practical experience and advice comes in the form of a series of exercises which you can work through to learn how to complete specific data visualisation tasks.
+This might be something simple, such as creating a basic frequency distribution histogram, or something more complicated, like creating a graph of time series data or an animated map from raster data sets.
+No matter what, for each task, you are provided with all the steps you need to undertake to complete it, starting with getting your data into R and finishing with how to present your data visualisation to others.
 These exercises use a workflow approach based around flow diagrams to help you understand exactly what you need to do at each step in the process, and where you are using the same basic steps to complete different tasks.
 This allows you to see how more complicated tasks can be carried out by connecting together simpler individual steps.

 The exercises in this workbook are divided into five groups.
 These are: 1.
-Basic data processing tasks, such as importing data into R, error-checking them, subsetting them, joining data from different data sets together and summarising them (Chapter Three); 2.
-Creating graphs from biological data to look for and show patterns within them (Chapter Four); 3.
-Assessing and transforming the distribution of biological data (Chapter Five); 4.
-Comparing data from different groups or samples using statistical analysis (Chapter Six); and 5.
-Using correlations and regressions to analyse biological data (Chapter Seven).
-Together, these represent most of the key tasks that biologists need to be able to do to start analysing their data in a practical and meaningful way.
+Creating your first graphs from biological data in R using the GGPlot package (Chapter Three); 2.
+Creating graphs displaying groups of data with GGPlot (Chapter Four); 3.
+Creating graphs displaying individual data points with GGPlot (Chapter Five); 4.
+Creating other types of graphs not covered in Chapters Three to Five (Chapter Six); and 5.
+Creating maps from biological data in R (Chapter Seven).
+Together, these represent most of the key tasks that biologists need to be able to do to start creating high quality data visualisations using R in a practical and meaningful way.